FrankC01/pysui/doc/source/graphql.rst

 MystenLab's announcement can be found `Here <https://github.com/mystenLabs/sui/issues/13700/>`_ .
 This change begins the transitions from JSON RPC node interactions to GraphQL RPC node interactions.

-``pysui`` has added support for interacting with the Sui GraphQL RPC node as well as porting most Builders to what we refer to as QueryNodes for read operations.
+``pysui`` has added support for interacting with the Sui GraphQL RPC node as well as porting Builders to what we refer to as QueryNodes for, currently, read operations.

 At the time of this writing, there are limitations to Sui GraphQL RPC.
 Before moving forward read `This <https://forums.sui.io/t/launching-the-beta-graphql-rpc-service/45104/12/>`_ to know what is active in the beta.